 The Historic Clothing and Textile Collection is a study collection of over 3000 garments, accessories, and textiles dating from the 1800s to now.

-It includes women's, men's, and children's clothing and accessories (such as hats, shoes, and jewelry) as well as quilts and coverlets from the 19th century.
+It includes women's, men's, and children's clothing and accessories as well as quilts and coverlets from the 19th century.
 In addition to clothing and textile artifacts, the collection also contains pictorial items that represent historic dress of the past two centuries, including magazines such as Vogue and authentic photographs.

 Most undergraduates in the department are required to take courses that use the collection as an educational resource and a primary source.
 The department also has a number of students pursuing a Masters degree in Historic Costume.
 Students from majors such as theater, fabric design, English, advertising, public relations, consumer journalism, women's studies, and history have all enrolled in the department's historic courses as upper level electives.
 The collection's laboratory space, separate from the storage area, is used by students engaged in activities such as garment accessioning and cleaning, exhibit staging, and primary source research.
 The area includes a collection of dress history books and vintage magazines available to any researcher upon request.
-An exhibit gallery, located in Barrow Hall, hosts an average of two historic clothing or textiles exhibits per semester.
+The collection is also used for university exhibitions.